 Brief History of the Department

 The Department of Modern Languages and Literatures, as it was called then was established at Villanova University in 1960, with Dr. Stack being its first Chair.
-The Department through the years housed over ten languages, until in 2007 became the Department of Romance Languages and Literatures with French, Italian and Spanish being the languages offered.
+The Department through the years housed over ten languages, until 2007 when it became the Department of Romance Languages and Literatures, with French, Italian and Spanish being the languages offered.
 At present the Department offers majors and minors in French, Italian and Spanish.
-Portuguese was introduced in fall 2010 and we hope that the study of Portuguese and its literatures and cultures become solidly established in the Department so that a major and a minor can be offered in the near future.
-The Department is at present studying the possibility of a Romance Studies major at the undergraduate level.
+Portuguese was introduced in Fall 2010 and we hope that a major and a minor in Portuguese can be offered in the near future.